Taylor Swift Wows Fans In a Sultry Green Gown At The American Music Awards

-A thigh-high slit in the dress shows off a few inches of Swift’s toned thighs before giving way to her high-heel black boots.
-The sleek dress, which is held up by spaghetti-straps on Swift’s slender shoulders, makes the singer a shoo-in for one of the evening’s best-dressed popstars.
+A thigh-high slit in the dress showed off a few inches of Swift’s toned thighs before giving way to her high-heel black boots.
+The sleek dress, which was held up by spaghetti-straps on Swift’s slender shoulders, made the singer a shoo-in for one of the evening’s best-dressed pop stars.

+Instead of overdoing it, she pinned her blond locks back into an easy side-swept look, allowing the loose tendrils to frame her face.

-Her make-up is equally simple, but nonetheless still stunning.
-By pairing a peachy blush color with a soft pink lip, Swift manages to look fresh-faced and revitalized.
-Little had to be done to make Swift’s green eyes pop since the hue of her dress already does that job stupendously well, but her lush eyelashes are the perfect touch to finalize the ensemble.
+Her makeup was equally simple, but nonetheless still stunning.
+By pairing a peachy blush color with a soft pink lip, Swift managed to look fresh-faced and revitalized.
+Little had to be done to make Swift’s green eyes pop since the hue of her dress already did that job stupendously well, but her lush eyelashes were the perfect touch to finalize the ensemble.

-Swift’s best friend Selena Gomez — who opened tonight’s show — is also rocking a green outfit to the 2019 AMAs in the form of a clingy Versace minidress.
+Swift’s best friend, Selena Gomez, who opened tonight’s show, was also rocking a green outfit to the 2019 AMAs in the form of a clingy Versace mini dress.
 Entertainment Tonight reports that Swift was spotted cheering on her pal during the opening performance.

 Swift has been in the headlines this past week due to a public feud with Scooter Braun and Scott Borchetta, The Inquisitr previously reported.
 Swift claimed that her former record label, Big Machine Records, would not allow her to sing songs from her older albums.

-BBC News states that Big Machine Records has now allowed Swift permission to perform whatever she like at the ceremony tonight.
+BBC News states that Big Machine Records has now given Swift permission to perform whatever she likes at the ceremony tonight.

 A few reports have alleged that Swift plans to fire back at Braun and Borchetta via her performance.
 One thing is for certain, no matter how Swift chooses to handle her AMAs performance, all eyes will be on the Artist of the Decade tonight.